 1 // LINK TO YOUR POLICIES

-When someone signs up to have a call with you, link to your website disclaimer in the call confirmation/delivery email.
+When someone signs up to have a sales call or consultation with you, link to your website disclaimer in the call confirmation/delivery email.

 2 // SET THE TONE

 First things first, you need to set the tone as the coach/creative/consultant who’s the expert in this situation.
 Once you’re on the phone with your future client, connect with her on a personal level.
 Find out a few things about her behind what you’re there to chat about that day.

 After you’ve connected more personally, set the expectations for the sales call.
 Let her know how it will, what the call is for, and that you’ll listen and take notes.
 I usually kick off with a question about her business and let her know I’ll jump in with any questions.